Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Application to Stochastic Mean-Payoff Games

 \subsection{Bit-Complexity Estimates for Stochastic Mean-Payoff Games}

-We start by bounding the separation $\sep$ and the metric estimate $R(\shapley)$, when $\shapley$ is the Shapley operator of a stochastic turn-based zero-sum game as in~\cref{e-elemshapley}.
+We start by bounding the separation $\separ$ and the metric estimate $R(\shapley)$, when $\shapley$ is the Shapley operator of a stochastic turn-based zero-sum game as in~\cref{e-elemshapley}.
 We recall that the payoffs $A_{ij}$ and $B_{ik}$ are integers.
-This is not more special than assuming that they are rational numbers (we may always rescale rational payments so that they become integers).We set
+This is not more special than assuming that they are rational numbers (we may always rescale rational payments so that they become integers).\todo{MS: I changed these sentences slightly to go away from matrix notation.} We set